-There is no detect integrator (DI) in SYNC mode (each touch is a detection); see Section 3.4.
+There is no detect integrator (DI) in SYNC mode (each touch is a detection) but the Max On-duration will depend on the time between SYNC pulses; see Section 3.3 and Section 3.4.
 Recalibration timeout is a fixed number of measurements so will vary with the SYNC period.